 Two Worlds II fixed pretty much everything in the first game while retaining the What Could Have Been elements, including an innovative spell system.
-The first game was a notorious train wreck and had been called the worst RPG on the X-Box, with numerous glitches, missing animations, and extremely cheesy dialogue, while the second game is mostly remembered for its HUGE amount of content and a variety of multiplayer modes.
-More explanation provided by The Angry Joe Show.
+The first game suffered from numerous glitches, missing animations, and extremely cheesy dialogue and its Xbox 360 port was a disaster, which turned a buggy but playable game into a trainwreck.
+The second game is mostly remembered for its HUGE amount of content and a variety of multiplayer modes.

 Robot Arena 2, while not a well known game was a massive improvement over the original game.
 The sequel had much more customization options in regard to the chassis and weapons you could use, better AI, and an actual physics engine.

 Spec Ops was a middle-of-the-road shooter franchise from the Playstation 1 days, perhaps only notable as being one of the first franchises set in the modern day while World War 2 was the standard setting for a military FPS.
 Flash forward about a decade, and the series is revived with Spec Ops: The Line, considered one of the best examples of storytelling in gaming ever.